Tata Starbucks to launch drive-through outlets and home deliveries

 The company has also asked its property owners to waive the rentals due to closure of stores and impact on the business.

-"The position we are in today, is something our businesses have not experienced in many decades.
+"The position we are in today, is something our businesses have not experienced in many decades."

 "We are very appreciative of everybody's sensitisation towards this scenario and look forward to putting this phase behind us and moving on to strengthening our partnerships," he said.